HalleyJiang/DiPE/README.md

 # DiPE
-Code for our paper DiPE: Deeper into Photometric Errors for Unsupervised Learning of Depth and Ego-motion from Monocular Videos
+Code for our paper DiPE: Deeper into Photometric Errors for Unsupervised Learning of Depth and Ego-motion from Monocular Videos.
+Coming soon.